ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/ICoverageResolutionDistance.rst

 ICoverageResolutionDistance
 ===========================

-.. py:class:: ICoverageResolutionDistance
+.. py:class:: ansys.stk.core.stkobjects.ICoverageResolutionDistance

    ICoverageResolution

    Distance: Define the location of the grid coordinates by using the specified distance to determine a latitude/longitude spacing scheme at the equator.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: ICoverageResolutionDistance

 Overview
 --------